 The Citizenship Interview

 For the English test, you will be asked to read a sentence in English aloud and to write a sentence in English.
-You can request an exemption from the English requirement if you are over a certain age or if you have been a green card holder for a certain amount of time.
+You may be exempted from this requirement if you’re over the age of 50 and have been a lawful permanent resident for at least 20 years.

 The Naturalization Ceremony